ak.ArrayBuilder#

 write(str)method or None) – Stream to write the output to.
 If None, return a string instead of writing to a stream.formatter (Mapping or None) – Mapping of types/type-classes to string formatters.
 If None, use the default formatter.

-Display the contents of the array builder within limit_rows and limit_cols, using ellipsis (…) for hidden nested data.
+Display the contents of the array builder within

-The formatter argument controls the formatting of individual values, c.f. https://numpy.org/doc/stable/reference/generated/numpy.set_printoptions.html As Awkward Array does not implement strings as a NumPy dtype, the numpystr key is ignored; instead, a “bytes” and/or “str” key is considered when formatting string values, falling back upon “str_kind”.
+formatterargument controls the formatting of individual values, c.f. https://numpy.org/doc/stable/reference/generated/numpy.set_printoptions.html As Awkward Array does not implement strings as a NumPy dtype, thenumpystrkey is ignored; instead, a"bytes"and/or"str"key is considered when formatting string values, falling back upon"str_kind".This method takes a snapshot of the data and calls show on it, and a snapshot copies data.

 - property numba_type#